10 foreign terrorists hiding in PH – ‘Bato’

 The slain foreigner was identified as Abu Naila and his wife, a certain Kadija, was also killed during an operation in Barangay Daliao, Maasim town.

-Superintendent Romeo Galgo, spokesman for the Central Mindanao regional police, said one of the suspects attempted to lob a grenade at policemen sent to arrest them, prompting the authorities to shoot Naila and his wife.
+Superintendent Romeo Galgo, spokesman for the Central Mindanao regional police, said one of the suspects attempted to lob a grenade at policemen sent to arrest them, prompting the authorities to shoot them.

 Police killed last Thursday morning the leader of the AKP, Mohammad Jaafar Maguid, alias Tokboy.

-A source from the police intelligence community had said one of the Malaysian terror suspects being monitored hiding in Mindanao is Amin Baco alias Abu Jihad.
+A source from the police intelligence community had said that one of the Malaysian terror suspect being monitored hiding in Mindanao is Amin Baco alias Abu Jihad.

 The intelligence source said Abu Jihad is a member of the Indonesian terror group Jemaah Islamiyah (JI) who has been given safe refuge by the Abu Sayyaf Group (ASG) in Sulu in Mindanao.